Harrisonferrell/Harrisonferrell/README.md

 - 💞️ I’m looking to collaborate on ... most things.
 I would like to learn as much as I can.
 - 📫 How to reach me ... ferrellharrison@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I used to be a video edite for 7 years
+I used to be a video editor for 7 years

 <!---
 Harrisonferrell/Harrisonferrell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.